intro-to-data-science-22-workshop/10-Text-analysis-with-quanteda-roa-fonseca-kraess/README.md

 3.- Learn how to implement the most important analytics when having text.

-4.-Handle the text and give you an idea of how you can present your own research.
+4.- Handle the text and give you an idea of how you can present your own research.

 5.- We are going to provide reference material, presentations and even exercises so that you understand what the text analysis process is like.
 We want you to have fun, but also learn with clear and fun examples.